wonkicholab/sequential-fish/Codebook/codebooks.md

-directory for codebooks of the devices we used in the project.
+This is a directory for codebooks of the devices we used in the project.

  1. MVP
   - (detailed explanation)